UCLCOMP0061/Lab05-template/README.md

 [<img alt="points bar" align="right" height="36" src="../../blob/badges/.github/badges/points-bar.svg" />
 <img alt="Workflow status" align="right" height="30" src="../../workflows/Autograding/badge.svg?branch=main" />](../../actions/workflows/classroom.yml)

-# COMP0061 -- Privacy Enhancing Technologies -- Lab 01
+# COMP0061 -- Privacy Enhancing Technologies -- Lab 0X

-This lab will introduce the basics of Petlib, encryption, signatures, and an end-to-end encryption system.
+This lab will introduce the basics of working with polynomials and their use for private set intersection

 ### Structure of Labs
 The structure of all the labs will be similar: two Python files will be provided.